arun-kr-reddy/notes/cplusplus.md

   }
   ```
 - **function overloading:** two or more functions can have the same name but with different parameters
-pick at compile-time based on arguments (not return type)
+picked at compile-time based on arguments (return type plays no role)
   ```cpp
   void printSum(int a, int b);
   void printSum(double a, double b);
   ```
 - **name mangling:** encoding of function/variable names so linker can separate common names due to overloading/namespaces
   use `extern "C" { .... }` in C++ when declaring a function that was implemented/compiled in C (name mangling not done)
-- **function argument passing:** use pass-by-reference (pointer or reference) to prevent copying of large objects, use `const` reference to prevent modification as well
+- **function argument passing:** use pass-by-reference (pointer or reference) to prevent copying of large objects, use `const` reference in function declaration to prevent modification as well
 ![](./media/cplusplus/pass_by_reference_vs_value.gif)
 - **default argument:** is a value provided in a function declaration (after mandatory arguments) that is automatically assigned by the compiler if the calling function doesn’t provide a value
   ```cpp